hrr43-sdc-luke/Reviews-Service/README.md

-# Map
+# Reviews
-This will serve up a Google Map with a pointer, caption above, zoom in-out controls, and note overlaid on the map.
+This will serve up the reviews (paginated), have a "more+" option to expand the review, an aggregate stars value